AIcodeAcademy/AgentBlueprints/architect/output.builder.construction.sample.md

-# Craftsman Document for TaskList
+# Builder Document for construction TaskList solution

-This is a document for an agent to code the **TaskList** project.
+This is a document for a Builder agent to plan the construction of the **TaskList** project features.

-**GENERATE CLEAN CODE, WRITE TESTS, AND DOCUMENTATION.**

-The building process is decomposed into stages.
-Each stage has its own prompt, inputs, outputs, validation, and commit.
+The building process is decomposed into stages (features).
+Each stage has its own prompt, inputs, outputs, validation and commit.

 ## Stage Definition